 - DIY or reused wrapping paper – you can pretty much make anything work will a little imagination and creativity

-First things first, you will need to draft up a guest list, write down the name of everyone you want to invite factoring in whether they have partners and children.
+A lot of aspects in planning any event depend on the guest list.
+Write down the name of everyone you want to invite factoring in whether they have partners and children.
 Get it approved by your employer, friend or family member so that your able to double check you haven’t overlooked anyone.
 Then once you have handed/sent out the invitations and people are starting to RSVP you can start to tick off who has confirmed to get a rough idea on how many people will be coming.

-It is always a good idea to keep the list handy at all times just in case you overlook someone who has already RSVP’d.
+It is always a good idea to keep the list handy at all times just in case you have forgotten someone.

 I always opt for online options when I have to send anything like a card or an invitation.
 There are so many cool ways you can send online cards and invites now, plus this method will ensure the recipients don’t lose or damage the invite… plus you saving some trees 🙂